arielfayol37/Lyrics-AI/documentation_1.md

 5. **Viewing Selected Files**: Double-click on a file in the listbox to display its content in the text display area.

 ## Dependencies
--Python3
--pyaudio
--speechRecognition
--torch
--numpy
--tensorflow
--tensorflow_hub
--transformers
--scikit-learn
--sentence-transformers
+- Python3
+- pyaudio
+- speechRecognition
+- torch
+- numpy
+- tensorflow
+- tensorflow_hub
+- transformers
+- scikit-learn
+- sentence-transformers

+Ensure that the required modules (`speech_to_text`, `text_to_vector`, etc.) are correctly installed and accessible in the Python environment.

 ## Note
-- Ensure that the required modules (`speech_to_text`, `text_to_vector`, etc.) are correctly installed and accessible in the Python environment.
-- Modify the `lyrics_directory` variable to specify the directory containing the lyric files.
+- Modify the `lyrics_directory` variable in the code to specify the directory containing the lyric files.